jeremeamia/xstatic/README.md

 This library is heavily inspired by the [Facades](http://laravel.com/docs/facades) feature in the [Laravel 4 Framework](http://laravel.com/).

-## FAQs

-1. "Why do you need to declare those classes that only have the `getInstanceIdentifier()` method?" — This class is what allows XStatic to determine what is being called, and what it is associated with.
-It's not possible to create a solution that does not require these classes to be defined, because there is **no** way in PHP to determine the name of the alias called, not even by examining a backtrace.

 ## Disclaimer

 I would not consider myself to be *for* or *against* the use of static proxy interfaces (or Laravel's "facades"), but I do think it is a fascinating and unique idea, and that it is very cool that you can write code this way and still have it work and be testable.
-I am curious to see if developers, especially library and framework developers, find ways to use, *but not require*, these static proxy interface in order to make their projects appeal to a wider range of PHP developers.
+I am curious to see if developers, especially library and framework developers, find ways to use, *but not require*, these static proxy interfaces in order to make their projects appeal to a wider range of PHP developers.